zampanteymedio/gym-satellite-trajectory/README.md

 one in each main inertial direction.

 # General Comments
-When using these environments, please take into consideration the folowing points:
+When using these environments, please take into consideration the following points:
 - The observations, the actions and the rewards are __NOT normalised__.
 You might want to do your own normalisation as your agent needs.
 Something like:
 ```python